lfuentes1/education-ai/README.md

 I am a Product Manager transitioning into AI Product Management.
 During the Summer of 2025, I took a class on [AI Evals for Engineers and Product Managers](https://maven.com/wrap-up/e39f711e) to learn how to analyze, measure, and improve the outputs provided by LLMs.
 I had heard great things about the class and was not disappointed.

 In this repo, I highlight my learnings and the project that I worked on to practice what I learned in class, as well as independent learning that I have engaged in to enhance the material learned in class.
-Given that I have over 5 years of experience in education technology (EdTech), this project focuses on education.
+Given that I have over 5 years of experience in education technology (EdTech), this project focuses on education, specifically an education chatbot.

 Project Description:  COMPLETE